alisaifee/coredis/docs/source/api_reference.rst

 ^^^^^^^

-Parser classes provide a way to control how responses from the Redis server are parsed. coredis ships with two parser classes, the PythonParser and the HiredisParser.
-By default, coredis will attempt to use the HiredisParser if you have the hiredis module installed and will fallback to the PythonParser otherwise.
+Parser classes provide a way to control how responses from the Redis server are parsed. coredis ships with two parser classes, the :class:`~coredis.parsers.PythonParser` and the :class:`~coredis.parsers.HiredisParser`.
+By default, coredis will attempt to use the :class:`~coredis.parsers.HiredisParser` if you have the :pypi:`hiredis` package installed and will fallback to the :class:`~coredis.parsers.PythonParser` otherwise.

 Hiredis is a C library maintained by the core Redis team.
 Pieter Noordhuis was kind enough to create Python bindings.
 Using Hiredis can provide up to a